 Instructor: Professor Michel Hogue

-Walls and borders are in the news these days.
-Since January 2017, the questions about immigration and border enforcement that simmered during the previous year’s American presidential election campaign have emerged as the most pressing and vital questions facing the United States.
+Build that wall?
+In the past few years, the conversations about immigration and border enforcement that have long been present in American political life have emerged as the most pressing and vital questions facing the United States.
+And, over the past year, these conversations have reached a fever pitch.
 The heated discussions about banning migrants, building walls, and accelerating deportations—though remarkable for their scope, scale, and intensity—are not entirely unprecedented.
 Questions about who should be allowed to move across national boundaries—to travel, trade, raid, marry, work, or settle—have long provoked fierce debate.
 Indeed, the process of constructing and enforcing borders in North America has typically prompted searching questions about belonging.
 Along the territorial edges of nation-states, such questions about belonging resonate in profound ways.

 Required Readings (note that these are subject to change):